Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 Cultivation and Farming

-Some tribals followed jhuming cultivation, or shifting cultivation.
+Some tribals followed jumping cultivation or shifting cultivation.
 This was done on small plots of land.
-First the plots of land were prepared for cultivation.
+First, the plots of land were prepared for cultivation.
 The treetops were cut to allow the sunshine to reach the ground.
-The vegetation on land was burnt to clear the land for cultivation.
+The vegetation on the land was burnt to clear the land for cultivation.

 A field that was cultivated once, was left fallow for many years.
-Tribals used axe to cut trees and hoe to scratch the soil in order to prepare the field for cultivation.
+Tribals used the axe to cut trees and hoe to scratch the soil to prepare the field for cultivation.

 Hunting and Gathering

 People of forests got rice and grain in exchange for their valuable forest products.
-Some of them even worked in fields, carried loads or did some other odd jobs to earn their livelihood.
-If the supplies of forest produce shrank, tribals had to face a lot of difficulties.
-However, Baiga tribes of central India lived only on the produce of the forest.
-They thought it as undignified to work as labourers.
+Some of them even worked in fields, carried loads, or did some other odd jobs to earn their livelihood.
+If the supply of forest produce shrank, tribals had to face a lot of difficulties.
+However, the Baiga tribes of central India lived only on the produce of the forest.
+They thought it was undignified to work as laborers.

 Herding